-Leadership is critical to the development, implementation, and sustainability of the dispute resolution system and available processes in your state.
-Program leadership and staff meet regularly to plan and/or review operations and performance.
+Leadership is critical to the development, implementation, and sustainability of the dispute resolution system and available processes.
+A clear vision and guiding principles for the dispute resolution system have been established and communicated to dispute resolution staff, other departments/units and contractual entities.
+Policies, procedures, and practices encourage and enable information sharing, coordination and collaboration.
+Program leadership and staff meet regularly to plan and/or review dispute resolution operations and performance.
+Leadership supports staff’s ongoing professional development.
 Senior leadership is regularly informed of progress and communicates with various stakeholders about their dispute resolution system and processes.
-Leadership addresses disproportionality and sets key racially equitable outcomes.
-Actively seek and grow leaders from under-served populations.
+Leadership addresses disproportionality and sets key equitable outcomes.
+Efforts are made to actively seek and grow leaders, including individuals from underserved populations.

-Examples: weekly, monthly, or quarterly review – perhaps in conjunction with staff, practitioners, and stakeholders; senior leadership provides updates to senior management and advisory groups
+Examples: weekly, monthly, or quarterly planning and review – perhaps in conjunction with staff, practitioners, and stakeholders; senior leadership provides updates to senior management and advisory groups

 Examples: parents, educators, service providers, practitioners, special education advisory panels, dispute resolution sub-committees, and others

 Indicator: A data system is in place that allows for tracking of cases across different dispute resolution options and the analysis of activities and performance.